Doctoral Program in Geography

 Requirements include 8 semesters of courses (including directed readings, research and thesis/dissertation work); satisfactory completion of doctoral evaluations; fulfillment of a skills requirement; and completion, acceptance, and successful defense of a dissertation.
 Also required are three years of residence.
 The normal course load is three courses per semester and must be maintained to retain residence status and tuition stipend.
 The usual sequence students follow is: coursework, doctoral exam, research proposal, and dissertation research, write up, and defense.

-In the first year, students normally complete the two required courses, Geography 318: Explanation in Geography and Geography 368: The Development of Western Geographic Thought, and take additional PDW (Professional Development Workshops) and courses to help refine their interests.
+In the first year, students normally complete the three required courses, Geography 318: Explanation in Geography and Geography 368: The Development of Western Geographic Thought, Geography 338: Current Research in Geography and take additional PDW (Professional Development Workshops) and courses to help refine their interests.

-For more information on the program timeline and the first, second and third years of the program and the dissertation.
+Learn more about the program timeline and the first, second and third years of the program and the dissertation.

 Email Brenda Nikas-Hayes, Graduate Program Administrator with any questions.